-Licence conditions to be imposed Licence condition details Closed-circuit television system CCTV 1.
-The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements. (a) The system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, working continuously always), (b) Recordings must be in digital format and at a minimum of six (6) frames per second, (c) Any recorded image must specify the time and date of the recorded image; the system's cameras must cover the following areas: (i) all entry and exit points on the vessel, (ii) areas of the vessel, and (iii) any liquor service area.
+Licence conditions to be imposed Licence condition details Closed-circuit television system ссти The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements. (a) The system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, working continuously always), (b) Recordings must be in digital format and at a minimum of ten (10) frames per second, (c) Any recorded image must specify the time and date of the recorded image; the system's cameras must cover the following areas: (i) all entry and exit points on the premises vessel, (ii) areas of the vessel, and (iii) any liquor service area.
 2. The licensee must also: (a) Keep all recordings made by the CCTV system for at least 30 days, (b) Ensure that the CCTV system is always accessible, and the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and (c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings.
-If CCTV is not serviceable the licensee must notify the NSW Police Marine Area Command in writing upon becoming aware of the issue (a) ССТV CCTV must be installed within 6 months of the licence being granted
+If CCTV is not serviceable the licensee must notify the NSW Police Marine Area Command in writing upon becoming aware of the issue A.I.S.
+Activated A vessel that is a Licensed Commercial Charter Vessel over 24 metres MUST have the Automatic Identification System (AIS) installed and activated during operation with patrons onboard.